GabriellaCerrai/GabriellaCerrai/README.md

 👋🏻 Hi here!
-I’m Gabriella Cerrai; I am currently 26 y.o.
+I’m Gabriella Cerrai; I am 26 y.o.
 📍 Born and rasised in Johannesburg; currently based in Cape Town ❤️‍🔥 I’m passionate about Data Science and furthering my career in the Data & Tech space 💻 I'm working on identifying weak areas in my coding abilities and finding the best possible ways of further developing my Python skills